 The subjects comprise a prominent two-storey building on Whytescauseway, formerly operated by an interior design showroom and call centre, the property is listed as a class 2 unit and is best suited for a similar business or financial premise.
 Car parking can be found either on the street side or private driveway suitable for 3 vehicles.

 Internally, the property is fitted to a high specification.
-The street-facing section of the property is best suited for retail operations with the floor-to-ceiling showcase windows.
+The street-facing section of the property is best suited for retail operations given the floor-to-ceiling showcase windows.
 Towards the rear of the property are a kitchenette and a board/meeting room.

 This property would suit any class 2 and class 1 use, or a residential development, business centre etc. provided that planning permission is sought and granted.